xNaCly/fleck/doc/Features.md

 Fleck implements the basic markdown features everyone needs, while extending markdown with the fleck dialect, which introduces several macros.

+Fleck escapes html characters and does therefore not support inline html.

 > Fleck implements the markdown format as proposed by John Gruber and Aron Swartz, defined [here](https://daringfireball.net/projects/markdown/syntax).

 - [x] Headers